bmorioka/branden.morioka.github.io/index.md

 ![Image](/pictures/Sandsifter.gif){:height="527px" width="540px"}

 Designed and built a bike-powered sand sifter.
-My friend and I built the device out of my garage using an array of hand held power tools.
+My friend and I constructed the device out of my garage using an array of hand held power tools.
 We sourced recycled material – an old bike, a wooden pallet, and scrap wood – to build with.
 The sand sifter consists of a bike-powered rotating mesh barrel mounted on a platform.
 The user shovels in sand into the machine, and as the barrel rotates, clean sand falls through the mesh while trash goes out the other end.
 The bike-sifter assembly disassembles and is portable.

 ![Image](/pictures/sandsifter2.JPG){:height="582px" width="540px"}

 ![Image](/pictures/sandsifter4.JPG){:height="405px" width="540px"}

 If you're still interested in finding out more, feel free to shoot me an email! bmorioka@mit.edu

-hello